Frequently Asked Questions

 Who is not eligible?

-- Must operate within the food & beverage industry.
+- Businesses outside the food & beverage industry

-- Proof of Lake County residency or operations required.
+- Businesses/individuals outside Lake County (residency or operations required)

 Do I need a storefront in Lake County?